 A leading site focused on online safety for teenagers.
-It has two sections – one for parents and one for young people (11-17 yrs) and includes information on issues including sexting, digital reputation and online relationships.
+It has two sections – one for parents and one for young people (11 to 17 years) and includes information on issues including sexting, digital reputation and online relationships.

-Up to date information on frauds and scams.
+Find up-to-date information on frauds and scams.
 You can use this site to report an internet scam and learn about the types of scams.
-Subscribe to their email list to receive up to date information on the types of scams currently circulating.
+Subscribe to the email list to receive up-to-date information on the types of scams currently circulating.

-Find out information on how to report, block and reduce spam.
-Information is provided for both email and SMS spam.
+Find out how to report, block and reduce spam.
+Information is provided for both email and text spam.

 The ACCC website provides advice on how to follow up complaints when online shopping goes wrong.

-What are the pitfalls and what recall do consumers have.
+What are the pitfalls and what recourse is available to consumers?

-Visit the below link and click on the A-Z link for wide-ranging information on a variety of online copyright issues.
+Visit the Australian Copyright Council website for wide-ranging information on a variety of online copyright issues.

-An online resource for ‘parenting in the digital age’ and how to play a role in ensuring a child’s online experience is positive and safe.
+This online resource is for ‘parenting in the digital age’ and will explain how to play a role in ensuring a child’s online experience is positive and safe.

-The ‘eSafety Women’ resources aim to help women manage technology risks and abuse by giving women the tools they need to be confident when online.
+The ‘eSafety Women’ resources aim to help women manage technology risks and abuse by providing the tools they need to be confident when online.